Singapore delays appeal hearing on disabled man’s execution

 His older sister, Sarmila Dharmalingam, who didn’t make the trip, said these visits will be replaced by phone calls, given the news.

-While she worries about her brother’s condition, she is relieved that his execution has been stayed.
-“But I’m only a little bit happy, because I know they haven’t actually stopped the execution, only given it a temporary stay,” Dharmalingam said.
+While she worries about her brother’s condition, she said she is relieved that his execution has been stayed.
+“But I’m only a little bit happy, because I know they haven’t actually stopped the execution, only given it a temporary stay,” Sarmila said.

 Legal experts — including with the Anti-Death Penalty Asia Network and Amnesty International — have called the execution of an intellectually disabled man inhumane and a violation of international law.